Solo Travel by Design logo with a calm coastal path and horizon

 That background shapes this site more than anything else.
 I’m a planner by nature, and I bring that same lens to retirement travel: not just where I want to go, but how to make the life around it work.

-I’m not a financial advisor or attorney, and nothing here is professional financial or legal advice.
-What I do share is honest, real-time experience from someone actively building this next chapter and trying to do it thoughtfully.
+I am not a financial advisor or attorney, and nothing here is professional financial or legal advice.
+What I share is personal experience, practical planning, and real-time decision-making from someone actively building this life step by step.

 What’s Next

-As I move closer to retirement, I’ll be sharing more of the practical side of the transition — including budgeting decisions, home-base questions, product tools, cruise planning, and test-drives of what this lifestyle actually looks like.
+As I move closer to retirement, I’ll be sharing more of the practical transition — including budgeting decisions, home-base questions, product tools, cruise planning, points strategy, and test-drives of what this lifestyle actually looks like.

 My goal is simple: to build a retirement by design, not by default — and to make this space useful for others doing the same.